halasz-oliver/strimor/README.md

 **Streaming encryption wrapper for libsodium (C++17)**

-Strimor = Stream + Armor
+**Strimor = Stream + Armor**

-Just a weekend project to learn how libsodium's XChaCha20-Poly1305 secretstream API works.
-Wraps it in a simple C++ interface for authenticated encryption.
+A small weekend project to learn how libsodium’s `XChaCha20-Poly1305` secretstream API works.
+It wraps the API in a simple C++ interface for authenticated encryption — now with real file streaming.

-**Work in progress** - started this on a Sunday evening and plan to keep improving it.
-Expect changes and additions.
+**Work in progress.** Started this on a Sunday night and keep tweaking it whenever I feel like it.
+Expect rough edges and changes.

 ---

 ## Features

-- XChaCha20-Poly1305 authenticated encryption via libsodium
+* Authenticated encryption using XChaCha20-Poly1305 (libsodium)
-- Simple Encryptor and Decryptor classes
+* Simple `Encryptor` and `Decryptor` classes
-- Chunk-based encryption and decryption
+* Chunk-based encryption/decryption
+* Actual file streaming — processes 64KB chunks, no full-file buffering
-- Random key generation
+* Random key generation
-- Header-only library
+* Header-only
-- Minimal dependencies (just libsodium)
+* Minimal dependencies (just libsodium)
-- Not audited, don't use in production
+* Not audited — don’t use in production unless you know what you’re doing

 ---

 ## Build

-**macOS with Homebrew:**
+### macOS (Homebrew)

 ```bash
 brew install libsodium
 mkdir build && cd build